 We were beginning to ask ourselves how realistic we had been in hoping to find a well-equipped and well-located long-term beach bungalow in the price range we’d budgeted.

 Kuah – A Change of Plan

-In the meantime we found notices posted in public areas from people offering to rent out apartments privately.
-After a few local calls, we arranged a meeting with a lady who had several apartments to rent in the same building – Sri Lagenda.
+In the meantime back in Kuah we found notices posted in public areas from people offering to rent out apartments privately.
+After a few local calls, we arranged a meeting with a lady who had several apartments to rent in the same building we were staying – Sri Lagenda.

 This wasn’t our original plan, but an extended stay in Kuah has many advantages that we hadn’t initially taken into account.

 She proposed a special rate for this period.
 The rental was offered at a discounted price of RM 3,700, plus an optional RM 600 for a parking bay in the secured area of the building (which she highly recommended).